wressl/medical-docs/README.md

 # global variables
 global_vars:
+  # clinic name to be included as appropriate
+  - name: "cname"
+    type: "dummy"
+    params:
+      echo: "My Clinic Name"

   # your name to be included as appropriate
   - name: "myname"
     type: "dummy"
     params:
       echo: "Dr. Bill Ressl"

+  # your email to be included as appropriate
+  - name: "myemail"
+    type: "dummy"
+    params:
+      echo: "wressl@gmail.com"

   # Some prefixes to implement patient facing documentation
   # chief complaint prefix: headache -> Your main concern today is headache